WIEM-MOOT-HAD/seasame_ouvre_toi/README.md

 ## Usage
 This repository is composed of :
-* sesame_ouvre_toi_dataviz.ipynp: This notebook shows graphs used to understand and analyse the datset
+* sesame_ouvre_toi_dataviz.ipynb: This notebook shows graphs used to understand and analyse the datset
-* sesame_ouvre_toi_ML+SHAP.ipynp : this notebook contains an autoML model, a Random Forest and XG Boost models with Shap analyse to make prediction and analyse results.
+* sesame_ouvre_toi_ML+SHAP.ipynb: this notebook contains an autoML model, a Random Forest and XG Boost models with Shap analyse to make prediction and analyse results.
 * streamlit_app: This file contains the main code to run the streamlit app related to this project.

 ## Contributing